getcarina/getcarina.com/_best-practices/container-ecosystem-kubernetes.md

 throughout the cluster, then
 all pods should be able to do name resolution of all services automatically [(3)](#resources).
-The takeaway from this is that you don’t need to explicitly create links between communicating pods as done natively in Docker because Kubernetes does the heavy lifting, so long as you oblige by using the networking mechanisms.
+The takeaway from this is that you don’t need to explicitly create links between communicating pods as you would do natively in Docker because Kubernetes does the heavy lifting, so long as you oblige by using the networking mechanisms.